Shalini21c/Tinder-clone/README.md

 * gui helper part (for the user interface)
 * tinder part (for handling the user interraction with other two interfaces)

-**NOTE: This code can be modified as per the requirements.
-And many extra functions can be added which are not present in this code.
+**NOTE: I'm a newbie.
+This code can be modified as per the user requirement.
+And many extra function can also be added, which are not included in this code.